StartSchoolHQ/startschoolwiki/docs/Season 01/Bootcamp C Arc 01/exercise__my_print_alphabet.md

 # my_print_alphabet

-In this quest, you will create a function that displays the alphabet in lowercase on a single line, starting with the letter 'a' and ending with 'z'.
+In this exercise, you will create a function that displays the alphabet in lowercase on a single line, starting with the letter 'a' and ending with 'z'.
 Each character will be printed sequentially in ascending order, followed by a newline character.

 ## 🚀 Key Features